How to Fix BitLocker Keyboard Not Working in Windows 11

 7. Enter BitLocker Recovery Key Instead of PIN

-If the keyboard partially works or works with certain keys only, try using the BitLocker recovery key instead of a PIN.
+If the keyboard works partially or only certain keys respond, try entering the BitLocker recovery key instead of the PIN.
+In some cases, letter keys may fail while number keys continue to function normally during the recovery process.

 8. Update BIOS/UEFI Firmware (After Booting)

-Once you regain access to Windows, you can prevent the issue from recurring.
+Once you regain access to Windows, you can change a few settings to help prevent the issue from happening again.

 1. Open Control Panel